OPS-E2E-PPE/VBA-Docs/api/PowerPoint.textrange2.md

 ---
-title: TextRange2 Object (PowerPoint) ms.assetid: 88e2de08-3d15-406d-99a0-93c3cd661eda
+title: TextRange2 object (PowerPoint) ms.assetid: 88e2de08-3d15-406d-99a0-93c3cd661eda
 ms.date: 06/08/2017
-ms.prod: powerpoint
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TextRange2 Object (PowerPoint)
+# TextRange2 object (PowerPoint)

 Represents the text frame in a **Shape** or **ShapeRange** objects.

 ## Remarks

 This object contains the text in the text frame as well as the properties and methods that control the alignment and anchoring of the text frame.
 Use the **TextFrame2** property to return a **TextFrame2** object.

 ## Example